arielpotolski/OOP_Project_TUD/README.md

 #### You want to contribute with activities
-- Then you can just open the Admin Panel and from there you can create your own sets of activities, edit existing ones, delete and what not
+- Open the Admin Panel and from there you can create your own sets of activities, edit existing ones, or delete them
 ## Group members

 | Profile Picture | Name | Email |